Charles Deslondes

 Charles Deslondes (c.
-1789 – January 11, 1811) was an African American revolutionary who was one of the leaders in the 1811 German Coast uprising, a slave revolt that began on January 8, 1811, in the Territory of Orleans.
+1789 – January 11, 1811) was an African American rebel who was one of the leaders in the 1811 German Coast uprising, a slave revolt that began on January 8, 1811, in the Territory of Orleans.
 He led more than 500 rebels against the plantations along the Mississippi River toward New Orleans.
 White planters formed militias and ended up hunting down the rebels.

 The enslaved insurgents killed one free person of color, the "commandant", "overseer", or "slave driver" on the Andry Plantation, kicking off the revolt, and one white man during their retreat from the outskirts of New Orleans.
 The responding militia and the army killed 95 enslaved people, reflecting killings in the battle on Bernard Bernoudy's plantation, some gratuitous "accidental" killings of uninvolved enslaved people by the Army on its march from New Orleans, and the executions which followed the tribunals after the revolt was put down.

 Early life

-Charles Deslondes was born on the plantation of Jacques Deslondes about the year 1789.
+Charles Deslondes was born on the plantation of the Deslondes family in Haiti about the year 1789.
 Deslondes's plantation succession records have Charles described as being a "Creole mulatto slave" by the name of Charles, "about 16 years old", listed as a "field laborer."
 He was likely baptized a Catholic.

-It is disputed whether Jacques Deslondes brought Charles over from Saint-Domingue, modern-day Haiti; there is no record of Jacques ever having lived in Saint Domingue, and there is no record of Jacques buying Charles before Deslondes died in 1793.
-Deslondes had a continually documented presence in Louisiana from the time he was 17 years old until he died in 1793.
+Due to the outbreak of the Haitian Revolution in 1791, the Deslondes family had all of their possessions, including Charles Deslondes and other slaves, sent from Saint-Domingue, modern-day Haiti, to Louisiana by the time Jacques Deslondes died in 1793.

 Charles Deslondes worked as a "driver," or overseer of enslaved people, on the plantation of Col. Manuel Andre (or Andry), who enslaved 86 people.
 This plantation was later renamed the Woodland Plantation.